All Out (2024)

 The 2024 All Out was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It was the sixth annual All Out event and took place on Saturday, September 7, 2024, at the Now Arena in the Chicago suburb of Hoffman Estates, Illinois.
+It was the sixth annual All Out event and took place on September 7, 2024, at the Now Arena in the Chicago suburb of Hoffman Estates, Illinois.
 This marked the event's fourth edition at the venue, after 2019, 2021, and 2022.
 It also returned the event to Saturday for the first time since 2020.
 All Out was previously held during Labor Day weekend, and although the 2024 event had originally been scheduled for the holiday on Sunday, September 1, AEW decided to push the event back by a week due to fan concerns of it taking place only one week after All In, which had occurred the prior year.

 Twelve matches were contested at the event, including four on the Zero Hour pre-show.
 In the main event, "Hangman" Adam Page defeated Swerve Strickland in a Lights Out Steel Cage match.
 In other prominent matches, Bryan Danielson defeated Jack Perry to retain the AEW World Championship, Will Ospreay defeated Pac to retain the AEW International Championship, and in the opening bout, MJF defeated Daniel Garcia.

 The event received generally positive reviews, with the International Championship match and the Lights Out Steel Cage match being singled out for particular praise.
 However, the latter received some notable criticism from reviewers and industry professionals alike for its perceived overuse of dangerous violence.